adetalhouet/ocp-gitops/README.md

 If you are familiar with Helm, it should be very easy, because my chart is very simple.

-I have only one [template](helm/templates) to define `Application` manifest.
+I have only one [template](helm/templates) to generate AgoCD `Application` manifests.

-The template basically goes over the defined application in the [values.yaml](helm/values.yaml) file
+The template goes over the defined application in the [values.yaml](helm/values.yaml) file, and create an `Application` for each.

+All my apps are prefixed with a number, so when helm is rendering the templates, it keeps that ordering, that I can then use as index to defined the application `sync-wave` value.

+Finally, some of my application don't have any overlay, so I added the option to specify whether or not to look for overlay.

 ## Helm chart repository